-Although the causes of infertility are mostly physiological, the resulting heart break and the insecurity takes a toll on the mental health of an individual as well.
-In addition to this, the infertility treatments which many times involve hormonal treatments result in a huge psychological impact.
+Although the causes of infertility are mostly physiological, the resulting heartbreak and insecurity take a toll on the mental health of an individual as well.
+In addition to this, infertility treatments which many times involve hormonal treatments result in a huge psychological impact.

-A study has come forward stating that almost half of the women and almost 15% of the men have labelled their infertility as the most depressing experience of their lives.
+A study has come forward stating that almost half of the women and almost 15% of the men have labeled their infertility as the most depressing experience of their lives.

 Male Infertility leading to Psychological issues:

-The reactions of female and males differ in response to the news of infertility, research suggests.
-Men even though do not express as much but they undergo through the same phases of fear, anxiety, depression and guilt over not being able to reproduce.
+The reactions of females and males differ in response to the news of infertility, research suggests.
+Men even though do not express as much but they undergo the same phases of fear, anxiety, depression, and guilt over not being able to reproduce.

 Anxiety and depression:

-Infertile Male often have issues such as anxiety.
-It results mainly from their concern about masculinity, sexual adequacy and potency.
-It also results in a mental stress.
+Infertile Male often has issues such as anxiety.
+It results mainly from their concern about masculinity, sexual adequacy, and potency.
+It also results in mental stress.

-The infertility also is a big blow to the perception of the selves, resulting in mental instability which leads to development of impotence.
+Infertility also is a big blow to the perception of selves, resulting in mental instability which leads to the development of impotence.

 This negative impact on the sperm count as well.
 The sperm parameters get affected in a significant proportion.